-16.1 Investment Manager
+17.1 Investment Manager

-The Fund has appointed Wealth Fund Services Limited to provide management services pursuant to a management agreement dated 1 July 2023.
-Under the terms of the management agreement the Fund pays the Management Company a management fee of 1,35% per annum for the year ended 2024 on assets under management or a minimum annual fixed fee of €20.000, whichever is higher.
+The Fund has appointed Wealth Fund Services Limited to provide management services pursuant to a management agreement dated 4 September 2017.
+Under the terms of the management agreement the Fund pays the investment manager 1,5% per annum on assets under management and covers all on-going expenses including the Depositary fees (other than professional fees such as audit fees and legal fees) of the Fund.
 Management fee shall be calculated and accrued on each Valuation Day and shall be payable monthly in arrears.
 The management fee includes fees to enable the Management Company to perform its tasks and functions, or to provide services, irrespective of whether those functions are carried out by the Management Company itself or have been outsourced to third parties.

-Management fees for the period from 13 December 2023 to 31 December 2024 totalled €33.939 and are presented in the statement of comprehensive income.
-The amount outstanding at the year-end is €4.682 and it is included in payables to related parties.
+The Management fees net of the Depositary fees for the year ended 31 December 2024 totalled €511.808 (2023: €477.699) and are presented in the statement of profit or loss and other comprehensive income.
+The amount outstanding at the year end is €48.226 (2023: €42.486).